On behalf of the entire MapR community, I’m happy to report that MapR 5.1 is now generally available.

 - Auditing every action in a big data cluster will eventually lead to the audit data being bigger than the data being audited.
 In order to alleviate this issue, MapR provides facilities like per-volume/directory audit capabilities, and a “coalesce interval” feature.
 With 5.1, MapR now supports selective auditing of certain file system and table operations, allowing users to include or exclude those operations explicitly from the cluster’s audit logs.

-- SSD optimization for MapR-DB - For MapR-DB workloads on high-end servers, MapR has made several enhancements to increase its already industry-leading performance.
+- SSD optimization for MapR Database - For MapR Database workloads on high-end servers, MapR has made several enhancements to increase its already industry-leading performance.
 This feature is automatically enabled with a fresh install on any servers with SSD devices configured for MapR storage.

 - The optimized MapR POSIX Client runs as a userspace process to connect to one or more MapR clusters and allows app servers, web servers, and applications to read and write data directly and securely to the MapR clusters (like a Linux filesystem) at unprecedented speeds.
 An emerging use case for this is to provide seamless persistent storage to applications in Docker containers that are frequently redeployed across your cluster.